-1. NUR 8990, Directed Study, cr.
+NUR 8990, DIRECTED STUDY

+Cr.
 1-8, Prereq: written consent of instructor and PhD Program Director; consent of advisor.
 Open only to doctoral students.
 Individually designed courses in nursing for doctoral students whose needs and interests are not met in scheduled classes.

-An approved Doctor of Philosophy Petition and Authorization for Directed Study form (http://wayne.edu/gradschool/phd/directed-study.pdf) must be on file in OSA prior to registration.
+An approved Doctor of Philosophy Petition and Authorization for Directed Study form (https://gradschool.wayne.edu/phd/phd coursework directed study.pdf) must be on file in OSA prior to registration.
 The petition must be approved by the academic advisor and the Director of the PhD Program of the College before the Office of Student Affairs will authorize registration by the student.